 Bangkok Is Usually the Most Visited City

 With a few exceptions, Bangkok has held the coveted "most visited" city spot for many years in a row.
-Thailand's capital consistently beats out London, New York City, and Paris for number of international arrivals.
+Thailand's capital consistently beats out London, New York City, and Paris for the number of international arrivals.

 Singapore, Tokyo, Seoul, and Kuala Lumpur often rank in the top 10, too.

 Mobile phone use and service are impressive in Asia.
-Asian countries with more mobile phones in use than people include: Hong Kong (2.4 phones per person), Singapore (1.5 phones per person), Malaysia, Taiwan, Nepal, Sri Lanka, the Philippines, South Korea, Japan, and Thailand.
+Asian countries with more mobile phones in use than people include Hong Kong (2.4 phones per person), Singapore (1.5 phones per person), Malaysia, Taiwan, Nepal, Sri Lanka, the Philippines, South Korea, Japan, and Thailand.

-Although Nepal has historically been one of the most impoverished countries in Asia and suffers from frequent natural disasters, mobile phones in use still outnumber people!
+Although Nepal has historically been one of the most impoverished countries in Asia and suffers from frequent natural disasters, mobile phones in use still outnumber people.